 Strategically located on the southwest edge of Dallas, the Tower, with its ever-changing light show, marks the entrance into downtown.
 If you’re staying at the Hyatt Regency Reunion Hotel, you’ll never be lost!

 Since Dallas was built in the middle of a prairie (meaning it’s flat as a pancake), I thought the best way for my visitor to get a bird’s eye view of the area was to take him to Reunion Tower.
-To be honest, I wanted an excuse to go there myself.
-The Tower had recently undergone some major renovations.
+To be honest, I wanted an excuse to go there myself to check out the recent renovations.

-The original plan for the Reunion Project was a hotel with a revolving restaurant on top.
-But that idea did not go over with the developers and it was decided that the revolving restaurant should have its building.
-The result was the Reunion Tower, which included an observation deck with a 360-degree unobstructed view over the area.
+The original plan for the Reunion project was a hotel with a revolving restaurant on top.
+But that idea did not go over with the developers and it was decided that the revolving restaurant should have its own building.
+The result was the Reunion Tower, which included an observation deck with a 360-degree unobstructed view.

 From the Reunion Tower website: